Merle from The Vision of Escaflowne

 The fur I bought was poofier than I originally intended, but I made it work and I like how it came out.
 I lined the bottom of the shoulder pads with white felt since the back-side of the fur was a little scratchy.
 I also hand-sewed the shoulder-pads together to retain their maximum poof.

+Once the base dress was done, I made paper versions of the brown designs on her dress and taped them to the dress until I found a pattern and placement I liked that matched her designs in the series.
 I made the brown patterns on her dress -- and every brown part of this costume -- out of a dark brown felt.
 I backed the felt in heat-and-bond and cut out the designs I came up with.
 Then I ironed them onto the dress, which gave the designs a very smooth look.

 The tail is made of a tube of beige fabric that I stuffed with both stuffing and wire from a hanger.
 The wire is what keeps the tail from falling straight to the ground.
 The base of the tail is not stuffed so it doesn't look bulky near my butt when I'm wearing it.
 The base of the tail is attached to a thick elastic that I wear around my waist.
 The elastic has a velcro attachment so I can easily take it on and off.